Anheledir/Honeycomb/README.md

 - **Raffles:** Organize raffles on Discord or Twitter and randomly draw the winners.
 - **Artist Discovery:** Opt-in to be discoverable when being open for commissions within a global catalogue.
 - **Ideas & Suggestions:** Collect new ideas for your drawings from your fans and let them vote for their favorites.
-- **Portfolio Webpage:** Publish all your information also on a public website, making them accessable worldwide even outside of Discord.
+- **Portfolio Webpage:** Publish all your information also on a public website, making them accessible worldwide even outside of Discord.

 ## Installation